dogwonder/donnie.dgw.ltd/README.md

 ## Missing parts and notes

 ### Desktop Recommended for Optimal Experience
 - **Keyboard Input:** This application is best experienced on a desktop due to its reliance on keyboard input.
+Although I have tried to implement a mobile keyboard for this.
 - **Know issues:**
    - Occasionally, new tabs may not function properly and the game can't be progressed.
 If this occurs, it's recommended to return to the [main menu](https://donnie.dgw.ltd/menu.html) and restart the process.
 Or make sure only one tab is open.
    - Also you know this is Flash, In 2023.
 So there's that.